PranavRao30/AttendEase/README.md

   <h3>Running the Server:</h3>
 <ul>
   <li>
-    <strong>Clone the Repository</strong>: Begin by cloning the cli-Mate repository from GitHub to your local machine.
-This step ensures you have the server's source code.
+    <p><strong>Clone the Repository</strong>: Begin by cloning the cli-Mate repository from GitHub to your local machine.
+This step ensures you have the server's source code.</p>
     <pre><code>git clone https://github.com/PranavRao30/AttendEase.git</code></pre>
   </li>
 </ul>